Written and performed by Paloma Oakenfold

-Her mother used to kept her in a jam jar until one day she'd had enough.
+Her mother used to keep her in a jam jar, until one day she had enough.
 So she uncurled, breathed, stretched and sighed.
 It was only at that point, she realised she was a lot bigger than that jar.
 A story written in rhyme about taking up space, skin problems and love.

 Performed in collaboration with Caravan Shorts at Vaults Festival and Merge Festival.

 I was born with a skin issue,

 (Yes- that's my skin did you think that was tissue?)

 I flake like pastry, I fall to pieces like an onion,

 In my short 27 years, I've practically carpeted London.

 I’ve left great chunks of me in swimming pools, in Übers, and at Westfield,